Inception-framework/debugger/README.md

 # <a name="Archive"></a>Install from the archive

-Insert a micro SD card in your card reader and unpack the provided `sdcard.tgz` archive to it:
+Insert a MicroSD card in your card reader and unpack the provided `sdcard.tgz` archive to it:

     cd sab4z
     tar -C <path-to-mounted-sd-card> sdcard.tgz
     sync

-Unmount the micro SD card.
+Unmount the MicroSD card.

 # <a name="Run"></a>Run SAB4Z on the Zybo

-* Plug the micro SD card in the Zybo and connect the USB cable.
+* Plug the MicroSD card in the Zybo and connect the USB cable.
 * Check the position of the jumper that selects the power source (USB or power adapter).
-* Check the position of the jumper that selects the boot medium (SD card).
+* Check the position of the jumper that selects the boot medium (MicroSD card).
 * Power on.
 * Launch a terminal emulator (minicom, picocom...) with the following configuration:
   * Baudrate 115200